What Is Normal Aging? Signs & Changes

 Yes, weight gain is a part of normal aging.
 This is because with age your metabolism slows down and muscle mass decreases

-How does vision typically change with ageing?
+How does vision typically change with aging?

 Common signs of aging in vision are: